whoward/docs/markdown/tutorials/appium.md

 - **How can I run Android tests without Appium?**

 For older versions of Android Appium might not be supported.
-For instance, Appium is only supported in Android versions 4.4 or later for [Mobile Web Application](#mobile-web-application) tests, and Android versions 2.3, 4.0 and later for [Mobile Native Applications](#mobile-native-application) and [Mobile Hybrid Applications](#mobile-hybrid-application) tests.
+For instance, Appium is only supported in Android versions 4.4 or later for [Mobile Web Application](#mobile-web-application) tests, and Android versions 2.3, 4.0 and later for [Mobile Native Applications](#mobile-native-application) and [Mobile Hybrid Application](#mobile-hybrid-application) tests.

 For those versions in which Appium is not supported you can request an emulator driven by Webdriver + Selendroid.
 All you need to do is use our [Platforms Configurator](https://docs.saucelabs.com/reference/platforms-configurator/#/) and select **Selenium** for the API instead of Appium.